laurijssen/ledstripanimator/README.md

 ```

 First, we declare the Move class and let it inherit from Animation.
 Now it can be added to the AnimList.
 We set the ms value to 500 which means that every 500 milliseconds UpdateFrame is called and the LED moves twice a second on the strip.
+This works because the arduino is a realtime operating system and 500 milliseconds is always 500 milliseconds.

 Then override UpdateFrame and Render.
 You have to do this as they are pure virtuals, otherwise the code does not compile.